Skip to main content

 3. Of program graduates who apply to a supervised practice program, at least 60% are admitted within 12 months of graduation.

-5. At least 50% of graduates who do not apply for a dietetic internship or are not matched with a dietetic internship will be employed in a food and nutrition related field OR enrolled in further education study within 12 months of graduation.
+4. At least 50% of graduates who do not attend supervised practice (ex: dietetic internship/graduate program) will be employed in a food and nutrition related field or enrolled in further education within 12 months of graduation.

 • Goal #2

-1. At least 80% of DPD graduates who complete a dietetic internship/gradaute program and respond to the survey will respond that they were either very prepared (rating=1) or prepared (rating=2) on a 5 point scale by our DPD program for their dietetic internship/gradaute program.
+1. At least 80% of DPD graduates who complete a dietetic internship/gradaute program and respond to the survey will report that they are either very prepared or prepared by our DPD program for their supervised practice program.

-2. At least 80% of dietetic internship/graduate directors who respond to the survey will rate our DPD program graduates' performance on overall preparation as very prepared (rating=1) or prepared (rating=2) on a 5 point scale.
+2. At least 80% of dietetic internship/graduate directors or employers who respond to the survey will rate our DPD program graduates' performance on overall preparation to improve and strengthen the health of the communities they serve as very prepared or prepared.

 Program outcome data are available upon request.